 17.03.26A podcast conversation sparked a realisation about control, patience, and why 'trust the process' is harder for some brains than others.

-12.03.26Two gigs and a band practice left James's brain overwhelmed.
-But the sensory exhaustion wasn't a failure — it was a receipt for having lived fully.
+12.03.26Two gigs and a band practice left my poor brain overwhelmed.
+But the sensory exhaustion wasn't a failure — it was cause for (quiet, slow) celebration.

 10.03.26Our greatest strengths feel invisible because they feel routine.
 Here's how to use pattern recognition to find the brilliance in your 'as standard'.